arbazsiddiqui/blog/content/posts/2020-03-16-javascript-proxies.md

 sending email after task completion
 ```

 Here we are intercepting writes to property `status` and if the `status` is complete we are triggering a side effect function.
-On really cool implementation of this is in [Sindre Sorhus](https://github.com/sindresorhus)'s [on-change](https://github.com/sindresorhus/on-change) package.
+One really cool implementation of this is in [Sindre Sorhus](https://github.com/sindresorhus)'s [on-change](https://github.com/sindresorhus/on-change) package.

 ### Caching
 As we can intercept the access to object properties, we can build in memory caches to only return values for an object if it isn't expired.
 Lets look at an example :